Skip to main content

 Generosity means recognizing that we are all human.
 We make mistakes.
 We go through difficult times.
 Generosity means we are willing to forgive, offer an opportunity to make amends, and hold space for the inevitable learning and growth that is part of being human and being part of a team.

-I may feel disrespected by something you said in our planning session, but I know you would not intentionally hurt me.
+I may feel disrespected by something you said in our working session, but I know you would not intentionally hurt me.
 I will have a direct and honest conversation about how I feel, but I will not label you as a disrespectful person.

 Make It Real